Reviewed by: HU Medical Review Board | Last reviewed: April 2023 | Last updated: May 2023

 What are the possible side effects of nivolumab?

-The most common side effects experienced by patients with advanced or metastatic bladder cancer being treated with nivolumab include 1,3:
+The most common side effects experienced by patients treated with nivolumab as a single medication include:1,3

 - Muscle, bone, and joint pain